-Aquarius Research Natural Area was established in 1991.
+Another example of a Coastal Disjunct community is the Aquarius Research Natural Area, which was established in 1991.
 It is two miles in length and includes the last free-flowing unroaded stretch of the N. Fork Clearwater River.
 The site is characterized by relatively warm temperatures, high precipitation and humidity.
-Such conditions mimic those on the west coast, what botanists term coastal disjunct habitat.
 The RNA is a microcosm of mostly the lower canyons of the North Fork, Selway, St. Joe and Coeur d’Alene Rivers that also contain an extraordinary assemblage of disjunct and endemic plant and animal taxa together with unique vegetation types.
-The RNA also contains unidentified species of earthworms, terrestrial beetles and contrasting macroinvertebrate communities from tributary streams on both sides of the North Fork.
+The RNA also contains unidentified species of earthworms, terrestrial beetles and contrasting macro-invertebrate communities from tributary streams on both sides of the North Fork.
 Such ecosystems occur nowhere else east of the Cascades.

 Click here to see pictures of the Aquarius Research Natural Area.